 After her military career, she started college to adventure in another interest, computer networking, along with managing and operating her e-commerce business by selling new, pre-owned, and handcrafted woodworking goods.
 She then completed her A.S. in Business Administration and B.A.S in Computer Networking at FSCJ.
 Along her newfound journey, she studied and worked on hardware and software configurations, information security, server configurations, VMware, system integrations, software defined networks, convergent technologies, and application security/testing.

 Kathy Collins is a Security Consultant at Secure Ideas.
 She assists with penetration testing, Scout services, and the Open SBK project.
 Kathy studied Cybersecurity at Fullstack Academy New York, holds a CompTia Security+ certification and is studying for the CISSP exam.
 Kathy’s background consists of 20 years of non-profit, education and corporate experience in the hospitality industry and she holds an A.A.S. in Culinary Arts from Le Cordon Bleu Chicago.
 She enjoys writing, 80’s horror movies, the outdoors, hands-on projects, cooking, and is currently in the planning phase of building a home theater.

 El of 2020, so young and naive: Yeah, definitely, I am on it.

 (September 2021) El: ah.

-El McCarthy is a Training Coordinator and Designer with a background in Fine Art and UX/UI.
+El McCarthy is a User Experience Designer with a background in Fine Art and UX/UI.
 They enjoy many things from gaming to painting, and are very bad at writing bios about themself.
 El is learning Mandarin and is proficient in American Sign Language.

 Brenna has a year of accounting experience and is now learning Project Management.
 She is continually is trying to learn new, exciting, and challenging things.
 In her spare time you can find her reading fantasy novels and listening to music.